DiFronzo/IDRAC6-Virtual-Console-Launcher/README.md

 # IDRAC6 Virtual Console Launcher
-Start the virtual console without the need of Java Web Start or accessing it from the web interface.
+Start the virtual console without the need for an installed Java or by accessing it from the web interface.

 ## TO-DO
 ### Working OS